Asymptotic structure. III. Excluding a fat tree

-It is important that the distance function used in the definition of quasi-size and $(k,r)$-quasi-bounded is that defined by $G$, not that defined by $G[X]$.
+It is important that the distance function used in the definition of quasi-size and quasi-line-width is that defined by $G$, not that defined by $G[X]$.
 This will be the case throughout the paper.
 Even when speaking of subgraphs of $G$, we will never use their distance functions: the distance function in use will always be that of $G$.
 We sometimes write $X$ for $G[X]$ when $X\subseteq V(G)$.
 This should cause no confusion since there is always only one graph $G$ under consideration.

-It was proved by R. Hickingbotham~\cite{hick} that: \begin{thm} For all $k,r$, there exist $L,C\ge 1$ such that if $G$ has quasi-line-width at most $(k,r)$, then $G$ admits an $(L,C)$-quasi-isometry to a graph with line-width at most $2k-1$. \end{thm}

-Thus, to complete the proof of \ref{mainthm}, it suffices to prove the following: \begin{thm} For every finite tree $H$ and every $c\ge 0$, there exist $k,r$ such that every graph that does not contain $H$ as a $c$-fat minor has quasi-line-width at most $(k,r)$. \end{thm}
+It was proved in~\cite{coarsetw}, strengthening a result of \cite{hick}, that: \begin{thm} For all $k,r$, there exist $L,C\ge 1$ such that if $G$ has quasi-line-width at most $(k,r)$, then $G$ admits an $(L,C)$-quasi-isometry to a graph with line-width at most $k$. \end{thm} Thus, to complete the proof of \ref{mainthm}, it suffices to prove the following: \begin{thm} For every finite tree $H$, there exists $L\ge1$ such that for every $c\ge 0$, every graph that does not contain $H$ as a $c$-fat minor has quasi-line-width at most $(L,Lc)$. \end{thm}

 $H_0$ denotes the tree with one vertex.
 For $\ell\ge 1$ an integer, let $H_\ell$ be the finite tree such that every vertex has degree one or three, and for some vertex $r$ (called the {\em root}) every path from $r$ to a vertex of degree one has length exactly $\ell$.
 Every tree $H$ is a minor of $H_\ell$ for some choice of $\ell$, and then, if $G$ does not contain $H$ as a $c$-fat minor then it does not contain $H_\ell$ as a $c$-fat minor.
-Consequently it suffices to prove \ref{mainthm2} when $H=H_\ell$, that is: \begin{thm} For every $\ell\ge 1$ and every $c\ge 0$, there exist $k,r$ such that every graph that does not contain $H_\ell$ as a $c$-fat minor has quasi-line-width at most $(k,r)$. \end{thm}
+Consequently it suffices to prove \ref{mainthm2} when $H=H_\ell$, that is: \begin{thm} For every $\ell\ge 1$, there exists $L\ge 1$ such that for every $c\ge 0$, every graph that does not contain $H_\ell$ as a $c$-fat minor has quasi-line-width at most $(L,Lc)$. \end{thm}